rust-lang/book/nostarch/chapter18.md

 To create a `match` expression that compares the values of the outer `x` and `y`, rather than introducing a shadowed variable, we would need to use a match guard conditional instead.
-We’ll talk about match guards later in the “Extra Conditionals with Match Guards” section.
+We’ll talk about match guards in “Extra Conditionals with Match Guards” on page XX.

 ### Multiple Patterns